meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 ### I. Summary

-With v0.21.0, we are trying to erase the distinction between facets and filters. facetFilters is removed as a query parameter.
-Instead, all filters are performed with the filters parameter.
-In addition, any attribute you wish to use with filters must first be added to attributesForFaceting (rename pending).
+With v0.21.0, we are trying to erase the distinction between facets and filtering. `facetFilters` is removed as a query parameter.
+Instead, all filters are performed with the `filter` parameter.
+In addition, any attribute you wish to use with `filter` must first be added to attributesForFaceting.

 ### II.
 Motivation